duclongg9/TailorSoft_COCOLAND/TailorSoft_COCOLAND/README.md

 This directory contains the source code of the TailorSoft COCOLAND web application.
 Modules are separated into packages for customers, materials, orders and measurements with corresponding DAOs and simple JSP views.
+Tất cả giao diện JSP đều dùng tiếng Việt.